Public subnets route to IGW, private subnets do not

 Audit OT ports in security groups

-Never expose Modbus, EtherNet/IP, or S7comm ports to 0.0.0.0/0.
-Audit security groups regularly.
+Exposing Modbus, EtherNet/IP, or S7comm ports to 0.0.0.0/0 is unacceptable.
+Audit security groups on a regular schedule.